chadhindsight/todolist-v1/README.md

 # TODO LIST

-A simple todo list buit with Express, EJS and Bootstrap.
+Based on Angela Yu's course project on Udemy, this is a simple todo list buit with Express, EJS and Bootstrap.